JohnathanTang/EECS111-System-Software/README.md

 ## Projects
 1. Fork & Pthread
-  - Understand how to create and use multiple processes and threads to process input data in parallel.
+  - Create and use multiple processes and threads to process input data in parallel.
 2. Thread and Synchronization
+  - Use thread synchronization and mutex lock and write a code to solve queue problems
 3. Thread Scheduling
+  - Use multithreading to solve a FIFO problem
 ## Main programming language
 - C++